19hours/sg-statutes/Acts/Singapore Academy of Law Act.md

 (j) to undertake activities and projects relating to the study, development and operation of laws and legal systems and the facilities, information technology and infrastructure in support thereof;

-(k) to provide consultancy and other services relating to the study, development and operation of laws and legal systems and the facilities, information technology and infrastructure in support thereof; and
+(k) to provide consultancy and other services relating to the study, development and operation of laws and legal systems and the facilities, information technology and infrastructure in support thereof;

+[4/2010 wef 17/02/2010]

+(ka) to hold moneys, whether as stakeholder or in any other capacity, for the purposes or members of the legal profession in Singapore or under any written law; and

+[4/2010 wef 17/02/2010]

 (l) to exercise the functions and duties conferred on the Academy under any written law.